Updated April 2026 · SEC DEF 14A data

 What This Blog Covers

 CEO pay is one of the most disclosed and least understood numbers in public markets.
 Every U.S. public company is required to publish a Summary Compensation Table in its annual proxy statement, broken into salary, stock awards, option awards, non-equity incentives, pension change, and other compensation.
 The headline "total comp" figure routinely runs 50–70% stock-based, which means it is sensitive to grant-date fair value assumptions under FASB ASC 718 rather than what the executive actually realized.
-We translate those filings into plain-English summaries with grade-style scoring so a long-term holder, a board director, or a curious worker can read the numbers without a securities-law background.
+We translate those filings into plain-English summaries so a long-term holder, a board director, or a curious worker can read the numbers without a securities-law background.

 Latest Articles